trizen/Math-MatrixLUP/README.md

 ## DESCRIPTION

-**Math::MatrixLUP** provides generic support for matrix operations and LUP decomposition, allowing any type of numbers inside the matrix, including [Math::AnyNum](https://metacpan.org/pod/Math::AnyNum) objects.
+Math::MatrixLUP provides generic support for matrix operations and LUP decomposition, allowing any type of numbers inside the matrix, including native Perl numbers and numerical objects provided by other mathematical libraries, such as L<Math::AnyNum>.

 The supported matrix operations are:

-    * matrix-scalar arithmetical operation
 * matrix multiplication
 * matrix exponentiation
+* matrix-scalar arithmetical operations
-    * computing the determinant of a square-matrix
+* determinant of a square-matrix
-    * inverting a square-matrix
+* inversion of a square-matrix
 * solving a system of linear equations

 ## SYNOPSIS